iande/mathish.com/_posts/2011-05-17-readability.md

 it easier (or harder) to understand: readability.
 We're going to start off with a bold position and then slowly retreat from it.

-> There is no link between functional complexity and readability.
+<p class="bold-unfounded-claim">There is no link between functional complexity and readability.</p>

 This claim may not be precisely true, but let's indulge it and see where the thought takes us.